Kathy Irene Javner

 Kathy Irene Javner is an American politician serving as a member of the Maine House of Representatives from the 141st district.
 Elected in November 2018, she assumed office on December 5, 2018.

 Early life and education

 Javner was born and raised in Chester, Maine.
 She graduated from Bethany Global University.

 Career

 Javner was elected to the Maine House of Representatives in November 2018 and assumed office on December 5, 2018.
-Since 2019, she has been a member of the House Health and Human Services Committee.
+Since 2019, she has been a member of the House Health and Human Services Committee. for a short time she worked at a privet school in Lincoln Maine.